chrisahart/chrisahart.github.io/_posts/2024-05-07-china-water.md

 ---
-title: 'Safe drinking water in China: a comparison of water quality in Lishui, China with London, UK'
+title: 'Safe drinking water in China Part 1: a comparison of water quality in Lishui, China with London, UK'
 date: 2024-05-07
 permalink: /posts/2024/1-china-water-quality